Riley1101/portfolia/README.md

-# Personal Blog with Next.js
+# My Personal Blog with Next.js

 Welcome to my personal blog project built with Next.js!
 This project is a platform for sharing my thoughts, ideas and experiences with others.
 In this README, you'll find information about the project and how to set it up on your own machine.